rand0mdud3/multifetchmail/README.md

 ## What

-alpine linux with current legacy\_6x fetchmail and supervisord
+alpine linux with current legacy\_6x fetchmail and s6-overlay

 ## Why